-2.20 In exceptional circumstances, the Principal of the School will refer concerns to the police where they consider it appropriate (e.g. where there is a perceived legitimate risk), or where the School is legally obliged to do so, and will co-operate with the police in their investigation of an alleged breach of the law or of any matter that may involve a student of the School.
+- 2.18 Where a current registered student obtains a criminal conviction, the matter will normally be immediately referred to the Convictions Consideration Panel for consideration under its procedures7, unless in the view of the School there is justifiable cause not to refer this matter immediately or to follow an alternative process (e.g. Support Through Studies). - 2.19 Where a student is the subject of a criminal investigation, the School will not take any internal disciplinary action against the student in relation to the matter which is the subject of the criminal investigation.
+However, the School may take any action deemed necessary for safeguarding, as outlined above (2.13).
+The School may also commence disciplinary action in relation to any matter which is not part of the criminal investigation (e.g. drug use). - 2.20 In exceptional circumstances, the Executive Director will refer concerns to the police where they consider it appropriate (e.g. where there is a perceived legitimate risk), or where the School is legally obliged to do so, and will co-operate with the police in their investigation of an alleged breach of the law or of any matter that may involve a student of the School.
 Where a student alleges they are the victim of a crime to the School, only in exceptional circumstances will the alleged crime be reported to the Police contrary to the wishes of the victim.